magriln/MATH-4640-Project/Project.md

 ### Real World Applications<a name="world"></a>

 Singular Value Decomposition has been not been hoarded only for the domain of numerical analysis but is applicable in multiple other fields.
-We illustrate some of these real world applications below
+We illustrate some of these real world applications below.

 #### Image Processing and Compression<a name="image"></a>

 Here we consider how SVD can be used to produce reduced image sizes.
 We begin by understanding that large images are formed by correspondingly large matrices, requiring alot of memory to store the image.
-By rewriting the image in its pixel by pixel form and removing the smaller singular values, we can form smaller matrices which would require less memory storage.
+By rewriting the image into pixel by pixel matrix form and removing the smaller singular values, we can form smaller matrices which would require less memory storage.
 We would lose some refinement with each loss of a singular value, but we would retain the overall image feature.
 An example of this can be seen below.
 <div align="center">

 <img src="https://github.com/magriln/MATH-4640-Project/blob/82fdedb40f049934835c19eb3b51f8d99f39ff8e/GrayscaleSVD.png"  width="400" height="200">